Ava DuVernay: 2016–present: Career expansion

 In 2010, it was announced that Disney carried the film rights to Madeleine L'Engle's 1962 novel A Wrinkle in Time which follows a young girl traveling through space and time.
 Following the success of Tim Burton's Alice in Wonderland, Disney announced the hiring of Jeff Stockwell to write the screenplay for Cary Granat and his new Bedrock Studios.
-Cary Granat had previously worked with Disney on the Chronicles of Narnia and Bridge to Terabithia films.
+Granat had previously worked with Disney on the Chronicles of Narnia and Bridge to Terabithia films.
 On August 5, 2014, Jennifer Lee was announced as the screenwriter, taking over from Stockwell, who had written the first draft.
-On February 8, 2016, it was reported that DuVernay had been offered to direct the film, and she was confirmed as director later that same month.
+On February 8, 2016, it was reported that DuVernay had been offered a chance to direct the film, and she was confirmed as director later that same month.

 A Wrinkle in Time began filming in November 2016.
-DuVernay is the first African-American woman to direct a live-action film with a budget of over $100 million, and the second woman to do so after Patty Jenkins (who directed Wonder Woman).
+Directing this film made DuVernay the first African-American woman to direct a live-action film with a budget of over $100 million, and the second woman to do so after Patty Jenkins (who directed Wonder Woman).
 The film was released in March 2018 and brought in $33 million in its opening weekend, second at the box office behind Black Panther.
 Following Disney's Q2 earnings report in May 2018, Yahoo!
-Finance deduced the film would lose the studio anywhere from $86–186 million.
-Nonetheless, A Wrinkle in Time still made the list for the top 100 grossing movies of 2018, making Ava DuVernay one of four female directors that made the list that year.
+Finance deduced the film would cost the studio anywhere from $86–186 million.
+Nonetheless, A Wrinkle in Time still made the list for the top 100 grossing movies of 2018, making DuVernay one of four female directors that made the list that year.
 Upon release, the film received mixed reviews, with critics "taking issue with the film's heavy use of CGI and numerous plot holes" while "celebrating its message of female empowerment and diversity."